speakerbug/voterbot/README.md

 1. Create a new intent:
     1. Type `Where can I vote?` as an **utterance** and assign it an **intent** of `findPollingPlace`.
 Click **Train and Validate**.
     1. Type `When is the next election?` as an **utterance** and assign it an **intent** of `nextElection`.
 Click **Train and Validate**.
+1. This is the minimum setup required to get started, but you can continue to add utterances for each of the intents to help improve the accuracy of the bot.
+(Ex: `Where is my polling place?` or `When can I next vote?`)

 ## Setup Facebook App
 1. Create a new app on [Facebook Developers](https://developers.facebook.com/apps/) for your Messenger bot.